MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 ### Scripted - New VM <!--1-->

 To deploy a new Hyper-V virtual machine with the container role ready to go, download and run the New-ContainerHost.ps1 script.
 This script assumes that Hyper-V is enabled on the system.
-For instruction on installing the Hyper-V role, see [Installing the Hyper-V role](https://technet.microsoft.com/en-US/library/mt126155.aspx).
+For instructions on installing the Hyper-V role, see [Installing the Hyper-V role](https://technet.microsoft.com/en-US/library/mt126155.aspx).

 ```none